Geoogolla/enterprise-docs/docs/designer-guide/report-designer/how-to/resolve-misused-header-name-error-rest-api-data-source.md

 ## When the error occurs

-This error occurs when the user explicitly pass any of the following reserved headers in the `Header(s)` list: `Content-Type`, `Content-Length`, and `Accept`.
+This error occurs when the user explicitly pass `Content-Type` or `Content-Length` reserved headers in the `Header(s)` list.

 ![Reserved headers](/static/assets/on-premise/images/report-designer/how-to/resolve-misused-header-name-error/reserved-headers.png)

 ## Why the error occurs

-In Bold Reports REST API data source connector, we have handled the `Content-Type`, `Content-Length`, and `Accept` request headers based on the `Data Format` field value.
+In Bold Reports REST API data source connector, we have handled the `Content-Type` and `Content-Length` request headers based on the `Data Format` field value.
 So, while passing the same values explicitly in `Headers` list causes the `Misused header name` error.

 ## How to overcome the error

-1. Remove the following headers from the `Header(s)` list: `Content-Type`, `Content-Length`, and `Accept`.
+1. Remove the `Content-Type` and `Content-Length` reserved headers from the `Header(s)` list.

 2. Choose the content type in `Data Format` field.